tensorland/modelbox/README.md

   - Any changes made to experiment and model metadata, new models logged or deployed are logged as change events in the system automatically.
 Stream these events from other systems for any external workflows which needs to be invoked.
 #### SDK
   - SDKs in Python, Go, Rust and C++ to integrate with ML frameworks and inference services.
+  - SDK is built on top of gRPC so really easy to extend into other languages or add features not available.
   - Use the SDK in training code or from even notebooks.
-  - SDK is built on top of gRPC so really easy to extend into other languages or add features not available.
+#### Extensibility
+  - The interfaces for metadata, metrics and artifact storage can be extended to support more storage services.

 ## Planned Features
 - Flexible metadata and model rention policies.